 This is the most underrated Italian Road Trips in our list.
 It is uncommon and not really popular, but is maybe the most suggestive seascape you will see in your life.
 The southern part of Italy has got the best scenarios, it is true, but is also famous that is just new to tourism and promoting their attractions.
 We always focus on less popular hotspots in the World, and for us, Puglia is one of those hidden gems that you have to discover.

 The Italian Road Trip we are proposing in Puglia, will take you from Gallipoli and its amazing beaches through the turquoise blue water coast side through Santa Maria di Leuca.
+You will pass by a Puglia Coastside which is called “Maldive of Salento”.
+White sand, blue water similar to the paradise of Maldive Coral Reef.

 We bet that those spots don’t say anything to you, but you will be worthless when seeing it.
 The other stops in the Puglia Coastside Roadtrip are Santa Cesarea, Otranto and Torre dell’ Orso.